An Inclusive Community

 RECEIVE RATHER THAN ATTAIN

 Shinran had a unique insight into Buddhism.
 For many years, he practiced monastic Buddhism in an attempt to lessen his ego self and attain enlightenment, but to no avail.
 Shinran’s religious and spiritual experience was to discover that enlightenment is not something to achieve or attain, especially when the ego self is involved.
 The ego self is relentless in that the more one achieves, the more highly one thinks of oneself.
+Shinran gave up striving for enlightenment and instead opened his heart and mind to receive the truth, the light of the Dharma, into his heart and mind.

 Text from the Buddhist Churches of America